 Last May, we decided to spend 2 weeks in Armenia, Georgia and Azerbaijan and today we're going to share our experiences in detail.

 For a budget tourist, Armenia is just perfect.
-Compared to European countries, the prices there are lower, the food is excellent and the service is satisfactory.
+Compared to other European countries, the prices there are lower, the food is excellent and the service is satisfactory.
 Essentially, we got what we were looking for.
 Here is some practical information that you can use to plan a budget tour to Armenia.

 In Yerevan and throughout Armenia there are many options when it comes to accommodation.
 While looking for a place to stay, we found an impressive amount of luxurious five-star hotels.
 Nevertheless, let’s filter our search.
 There are a lot of hostels, guest houses and affordable B&B hotels in the capital; the average price for a good hostel is $25 in the city center.
 Of course, you can find cheaper accommodation with more modest conditions.
 All hostels had breakfast included.